 Engineering Internship Program

-The M&IE Department facilitates ME, MET, and IE internships for qualified students to gain career-related employment experience while earning academic credit.
+The M&IE Department facilitates ME, MET, and IMSE internships for qualified students to gain career-related employment experience while earning academic credit.
 The Engineering Internship (EI) is a career-related full-time paid employment experience of 10-15 weeks duration.
 Internship assignments will normally be made for 10-15 weeks during the summer term.
 Fall or spring term assignments are also possible.

 Internship students will work with professionals in their field and at a wage commensurate with the assignment level and technical ability required.
 Students may complete more than one engineering internship.
 They may earn a maximum of three professional elective credits.